DataAccess2020/Capstone_project_FC/README.md

 # US Senate: loyalty and relationship through the first session of the 117th Congress

 #### Research questions
+- Loyalty in th US Senate by calculating the differences mean of the votes of party leaders and the vote of each senators
+- Relationship while senators are making laws, using sponsorship and cosponsorship of each introduced law

+Jones.
+D. R., Party Polarization and Legislative Gridlock Burden B. C., Polarization, Obstruction, and Governing in the Senate Carson J. L., Electoral Accountability, Party Loyalty, and Roll-Call Voting in the U.S. Senate Treul S. A., Ambition and Party Loyalty in the US Senate
 #### Hypothesis
 | Leader | `Mitch McConnell` | Gop vote | value | `Chuck Schumer` | Dem vote | value |
 | :--- | :---: |  :---: |  :---: |  :---: |  :---: |  :---: |